Lstsk/Tri-CoRe/README.md

 ## Future Projects
 - **Course Scheduler**: A tool to organize and schedule Tri-Co courses.
 - **Research Opportunities**: Encouraging professors to post research openings on Tri-CoRe.
-- **Club Inc. Australia - Sydney**: A project with a placeholder description aimed at expanding Tri-CoRe's functionalities.

 ## Team
 - Jaehoon Son: "The soon to get diabetes"